mozilla/persona/automation-tests/README.md

 ## how to run selenium tests inside the automation-tests directory against ephemeral, stage, or prod environments

 Node bindings aren't as mature as python for Selenium 2 API (webdriver), so we're using python bindings instead.
-This requires some python-centric setup, but it shouldn't take more than 15 minutes or so to get up and running.
+This requires some python-centric setup, but it shouldn't take more than 15 minutes or so to get up and running, unless you're running Windows.
+See the bottom of this page for Windows setup instructions.

 These tests currently only hit myfavoritebeers and 123done domains.
 For example, to test an ephemeral install named foo.personatest.org, you can pass 'foo.123done.org' into the py.test baseurl parameter (this is covered again in the examples section).